 To maximise benefits arising from the public funding of research, all recipients of Senior and EMC Researcher Grants must comply with the National Principles of Intellectual Property Management for Publicly Funded Research as a condition of funding.
 In addition, intellectual property (IP) arrangements should be agreed between all research partners and organisations.
 IP arrangements must cover both background IP and IP that is developed during the project.
 IP arrangements should consider the contributions of all parties.
 The arrangements should be detailed in the application.

 NSW Health has recently updated its Policy Directive Intellectual Property arising from Health Research which provides a clear and consistent guide for public health organisations to protect their intellectual property arising from research.
 NSW Health has also released a Commercialisation Framework.
-Both documents are available here.
+Both documents are available <a href="https://example.com/here/beta/here/b